terminalPoltergeist/dotfiles/README.md

 ### How to use my configs

-*I hope to integrate some sort of automation for installation in the future, possibly using Bootstrap.
+*I hope to integrate some sort of automation for installation in the future.
 I am too inexperienced at this point to make that happen.
 But stay tuned, it's coming.*

 #### 1. Clean up existing dotfiles
 - If you have existing dotfiles, back them up and archive them